StreamFind Get Started Guide

 For data processing, the analysis replicate names and the correspondent blank analysis replicates can be assigned with dedicated methods, as shown below.
 For instance, the replicate names are used for averaging the spectra in correspondent analyses and the assigned blanks are used for background subtraction.

-# Adds replicate names and blank names
+# Sets replicate names and blank names.

-raman$add_replicate_names(c(rep("Sample", 11), rep("Blank", 11)))
+c(rep("Sample", 11), rep("Blank", 11))

-# the replicate names are modified
+# The replicate names are modified.

-raman$Analyses$info[, c(1:3)]
+info(raman$Analyses)[, c(1:3)]

 analysis replicate blank